simondlevy/MulticopterSim/FlightControllers/python/README.md

 ## Python flight controller for MultiSim

 This folder contains an example program showing how to write a flight controller for MultiSim using Python.
-This flight controller ignores the game controller (joystick / RC Transmitter) input and uses a PID controller to launch the vehicle to an altitude of 10 meters.
-To try the program, run the
-<b>launch.py</b> script, then hit the Play button in the UE5 editor.
+This flight controller ignores the input from the game controller (joystick / RC Transmitter) and uses a PID controller to launch the vehicle to an altitude of 10 meters.
+To try the program, run the <b>launch.py</b> script, then hit the Play button in the UE5 editor.